c3l3si4n/robson/README.md

 # Robson
-Robson is a simple LKM rootkit that uses the Linux kernel's kprobes tracing feature as a hooking mechanism.
+Robson is a simple Linux Kernel Module (LKM) rootkit that uses the kernel's kprobes tracing feature as a hooking mechanism.
+This rootkit utilizes performance tracing mechanisms that allows it to gain privileged access to the kernel and its functions without using other common methods.

 # Disclaimer
-This is a proof-of-concept rootkit and should not be used in a production environment.
-It is not intended to be used maliciously, and the author is not responsible for any damage caused by the use of this software.
+It is important to note that this is a proof-of-concept rootkit and should not be used in a production environment.
+As such, the author of this software cannot be held responsible for any damage incurred through the use of this rootkit.
+This rootkit is mainly intended for educational and research purposes, and should be treated as such.

 # Usage
 To compile the rootkit, simply run `make`.
 To load the rootkit, run `insmod robson.ko`.